leen-S/EV-Powertrain-Model/README.md

 Model for EV powertrain created during workshop, results compared with workshop standards
 ## Overview

-This project simulates the behavior of an EV under specific conditions, as shown in the tutorial.
+This project simulates the behavior of an EV under specific conditions, as built in the workshop.
 The results show extreme scenarios where 20-30% of the battery is consumed over a short distance.

 ## Files